Skip to content

 Timing: Full voice transition takes an average of 9 months (with most of the big wins happening in the first 6).

-Coaching: Coaching calls happen twice a month
+Coaching: Coaching calls happen twice a month.
+Messaging is always available.

 Community: The private online community space hosts weekly practice groups, and guest speakers pop by for workshops on things like voice acting, singing, and overcoming voice dysphoria.